thematters/ipns-site-generator/README.md

 # Matters IPNS Site Generator

-Matters IPNS Site Generator is currently used by matters.news, to genereate HTML files of article & user homepage before adding to IPFS & IPNS.
+Matters IPNS Site Generator is currently used by matters.town, to genereate HTML files of article & user homepage before adding to IPFS & IPNS.

 It can be used to create encrypted HTML page with decryption code embedded, generate HTML bundle, and create content metadata.